Interpretation Officer II - PM 02

-Parks Canada Agency considers applications from all individuals who have legal status to work in Canada.
-Please indicate in your application the reason for which you are entitled to work in Canada: Canadian citizenship, permanent resident status or work permit.
+Parks Canada Agency considers applications from individuals who have legal status to work in Canada.
+Please indicate in your application the reason for which you are entitled to work in Canada: Canadian citizenship, permanent resident status, or work permit.

 Your application should clearly demonstrate that you meet all the requirements for the position and must include:

 - your résumé;

 - your cover letter demonstrating clearly how you meet the requirements of the position;

 - indicating your preferred official language for correspondence and assessment;